-William Seward Webb constructed this line, which he called the Mohawk and Malone, with service beginning in 1892.
+William Seward Webb constructed the Mohawk and Malone rail line, with service beginning in 1892.
 The original line ran from Herkimer to Malone, a distance of 191 miles.
 In 1893, the New York Central Railroad leased this line from Webb's Mohawk and Malone.
 The New York Central changed the southern terminus to Utica and added a spur from Lake Clear Junction. to Saranac Lake with service to Lake Placid via the existing Delaware and Hudson tracks.
 The New York Central operated the line as their Adirondack Division with through passenger and freight service from Utica to Malone, Montreal, Saranac Lake, and Lake Placid.
 In 1913, the New York Central bought the line and commenced a major upgrade to both accommodate heavier engines and withstand the harsh climate.
 The line operated profitably for another 10-15 years before paved roads began to siphon off both freight and passenger traffic.

 In 1963, the New York Central again petitioned the government for full abandonment, but ultimately agreed to continue freight service after being relieved of passenger service.
 In 1968, the New York Central and the Pennsylvania Railroad merged to form the Penn Central Railroad, with the Penn Central continuing limited freight service until 1972 when its petition for discontinuance was finally accepted.